 During the Christmas Market it becomes even more enchanting.
 The entire route is brought to life in lighting around its full perimeter. with breathtaking views of the busy market below.

 This is a hugely popular experience, so booking in advance is essential.
-Tickets are £10 for adults, £9 for concessions, £5.50 for children or £25.50 for a family of up to five.
-You can book on the Lincoln Castle website.
+Tickets are £10.50 for adults, £9.50 for concessions, £5.70 for children or £26.70 for a family of up to five.

 Absorb the live street music